resyst/blm_xiv/dsr.md

 don't know how the two plans in the blm dsr channel fare

 - caster lb3 but when will it happen???
-  - caster lb3 is 4.5s cast with ~8s anilock (healer rescue lets yo move but gcd still locked)
+  - caster lb3 is 4.5s cast with ~8s anilock (healer rescue lets you move but gcd still locked)
   - transpose into ui1 from af3, caster lb3, ice paradox to refresh

 ## Dragon King